RocketChat/Rocket.Chat.Java.SDK/README.md

 ```

 - Till now we have used `LiveChatAPI` class.
 In order to use `LiveChatAPI.ChatRoom` class, you must login and pass
- appropriate credentials to `createRoom` method.
-- `Room` is used for further communication with server.
+ appropriate credentials to `createRoom` method. `room` is used for further communication with server.
 - In short, LiveChat SDK can be effectively used using two classes

 _I.
 LiveChatAPI_